-In masonry, a trowel is the flat tool that is used to apply and spread mortar or plaster.
+In masonry, a trowel is a flat tool that is used to apply and spread mortar or plaster.
 This type of trowel is different than a garden trowel, though.
-A garden trowel is a small handheld shovel or spade.
-Garden trowels usually have wooden, plastic or rubber coated metal handles.
+A garden trowel is a small, handheld shovel or spade.
+Garden trowels usually have wooden, plastic, or rubber-coated metal handles.
 The actual shovel part of a garden trowel can be made of various types of metal or even plastic, sometimes the metal blades are coated or painted.

-These hand held shovels are available in different widths, generally one to five inches (2.5 to 12.7 cm.) across.
+These handheld shovels are available in different widths, generally one to five inches (2.5 to 12.5 cm.) across.
 Which width you choose is a matter of personal preference, though certain widths are better for specific jobs.
-Garden trowels can also have flat, curved or even scoop-shaped blades.
+Garden trowels can also have flat, curved, or even scoop-shaped blades.

 My beloved garden trowel is a pretty basic one with a stainless-steel blade and wooden handle.
 If memory serves me right, I paid $6.99 (USD) for it about ten years ago.
 Through the years, I have purchased other garden trowels, usually because they look neat.
 All these other trowels have ended up broken and in the trash.
 Garden trowels that are not made of stainless steel have a nasty habit of bending, breaking, or rusting.
 Over time, painted or coated blades chip and begin to rust.
 I’ve also had many problems with the rubber on the handles of trowels ripping off or disintegrating.
 I will admit, however, that even wooden garden trowel handles can crack or swell if exposed to the elements for too long.